MilesCranmer/PySR/README.md

 # TODO

+- [ ] Async threading, and have a server of equations.
+So that threads aren't waiting for others to finish.
+    - This is a huge bottleneck right now.
+- [ ] Use @fastmath
 - [ ] Refresh screen rather than dumping to stdout?
 - [ ] Test suite
 - [ ] Add ability to save state from python